maarten-pennings/howto/c64functions/readme.md

 ```

 Lines 100-120 place the `USR()` implementation at 49152.
-Line 130 write the vector for `USR()` to point to the implementation.
+Line 130 writes the vector for `USR()` to point to the just poked implementation.
 Lines 150-170 contain 3 nested functions.
 Function `P2(X)` computes
 a simple polynomial of degree 2 (x²+x+1).
 It uses function `SQ(X)` computes
 the square if `X`, but also calls the identity function, which is implemented
 by calling our stack snapshot routine.

-When we run this program we get the expected outcome.
+When we run this program we get the expected outcome (2*2+2+1=7).

 ```bas
 run
  7
 ```

-We also print three pointers: start of BASIC program (2049 or $0801),
+For analysis, we print three pointers: start of BASIC program (2049 or $0801),
 end of BASIC program and start of variables (2234 or $08BA), and
 end of variables (2276, $08E4).